Instructional and Research

 - Other presentations: Students are encouraged to make oral and poster presentations in other national and international conferences.
 A number of travel scholarships are available from the Graduate Student Organizations.
 Often the supervisors provide funds for student travel.
-Students can also make presentations in a number of research symposia organized at the UH Manoa campus.
+Students can also make presentations in a number of research symposia organized at UH Manoa.
 These include Tester Symposium, Microbiology Symposium, and BioMed Symposium.

 - The first manuscript: Students should try to complete the manuscript that was started as a part of the qualifying exam and get it published as soon as possible.

 - Committee meetings: Students should meet at least once a year with the committee.

 - Proposal seminar: Frequent discussions are encouraged between the student and the major advisor about the progress and direction of research.
 When a student and the major advisor both agree that the project is going well and there are some good data, the student may be allowed to write a full proposal and then present a proposal seminar.
 All graduate faculty and students are invited to the proposal seminars.
 A proposal seminar must not be delayed beyond three years.
 If it is delayed beyond three years, the graduate chair will discuss with the committee and consider transferring the student to the MS program.